With the coming into force of the new Code of Civil Procedure on

 increases in quantum.

-order that a website be set up to make information on the class
+that a website be set up to make information on the class action

-action available to members.
-The NCCP does not specify who shall
+available to members.
+The NCCP does not specify who shall bear the

 pending outside the province.
 The Court is now required to have